Vaishali Rameshbabu: 2020-2022: IM title and Olympiad

+2023-2025: Double Grand Swiss Champion and Olympiad Gold

-Vaishali played in the Tata Steel Challengers 2023, scoring 4.5/14 and beating two 2600 rated GMs, Luis Paulo Supi and Jerguš Pecháč.
+Vaishali played in the Tata Steel Challengers 2023, scoring 4.5/14 and beating two 2600-rated GMs, Luis Paulo Supi and Jerguš Pecháč.
 She finished twelfth in the standings overall.

 In the Qatar Masters Open 2023, Vaishali received her final GM norm after finishing with 5/9 and a performance rating of 2609.
 She also won the top women's prize in the tournament, after finishing with better tiebreaks (performance rating) than compatriot Divya Deshmukh.

-Vaishali won the FIDE Women's Grand Swiss 2023 held in the Isle of Man by not losing a single game and scoring 8.5/11, thereby qualifying to compete in the 2024 Women's Candidates Tournament in Toronto, Canada.
+In November 2023, Vaishali won the FIDE Women's Grand Swiss held in the Isle of Man going undefeated with the score 8.5/11, and qualified for the 2024 Women's Candidates Tournament.
 She and her younger brother Praggnanandhaa became the first sister-brother duo to qualify for the respective Candidates.

 In December, at the IV El Llobregat Open Tournament 2023 in Spain, Vaishali crossed the 2500 Elo rating threshold, thereby fulfilling all of the requirements for the Grandmaster title and becoming the third woman and 84th person in India to do so.

-On January 21, 2024, the India Chess Federation submitted a Grandmaster Title Application on behalf of Vaishali to the FIDE Qualification Committee, which administers FIDE titles.
+On January 31, 2024, the India Chess Federation submitted a Grandmaster Title Application on behalf of Vaishali to the FIDE Qualification Committee, which administers FIDE titles.
+She became the first female Grandmaster from Tamilnadu.

-She and her brother Praggnanandhaa are the first sister and brother to earn grandmaster titles, with Praggnanandhaa doing so in 2018.
-She is also the first female grandmaster from Tamil Nadu.
+Vaishali finished 4th at the Women's Candidates Tournament 2024 with the score 7½/14 (+6-5=3), the same score as that of 2nd place Koneru Humpy and 3rd place Lei Tingjie but with worse tiebreaks, she was tied for 3rd after 5 rounds but lost the next 4 games to reach last place and then made an incredible comeback with 5 consecutive wins to end the tournament on a positive score.

+In September 2024, Vaishali played Board 2 for the Indian team that won Gold in the women's section of the 45th Chess Olympiad.
+This marked India's first ever win at the Women's Chess Olympiad.

+In December 2024, Vaishali won bronze medal in the Women's World Blitz Chess Championship she finished 1st in the round robin section and was defeated in the semifinals by eventual winner Ju Wenjun.

-Vaishali defended her Grand Swiss title at the FIDE Women's Grand Swiss 2025 held in Samarkand, Uzbekistan, scoring 8/11.
+In September 2025, Vaishali defended her Grand Swiss title at the FIDE Women's Grand Swiss 2025 held in Samarkand, Uzbekistan, scoring 8/11.
 Thus, she qualified for the Women's Candidates Tournament 2026.

-As of 15 September 2025, her rating is 2452 classical and world rank is 993.